 Current reservoir levels

-In April, the average temperature was above average and precipitation was below average as measured at the airport.
-Snowpack made a moderate recovery in April.
-The U.S. Drought Monitor shows the development of moderate to severe drought in western Colorado.
-The southern part of the state remains in moderate to severe drought.
+In May, the average temperature was below average and total precipitation was the highest May on record, as measured at the airport.
+Snowpack saw additional recovery in the Arkansas basin and maintained in the Colorado Basin.
+The Drought Monitor shows the persistence of moderate to severe drought in southwestern Colorado.
+Drought has ended across most of southeastern Colorado.

 We have 2.7 years of demand in storage.